 Analyzing satellite images

 Satellite images are useful because different surfaces and objects can be identified by the way they react to radiation.
-For instance, smooth surfaces, such as roads, reflect almost all of the energy which comes at them at a single direction.
+For instance, smooth surfaces, such as roads, reflect almost all of the energy which comes at them in a single direction.
 This is called specular reflection.
 Meanwhile, rough surfaces, such as trees, reflect energy in all directions.
 This is called diffuse reflection.
 Sensing different types of reflection is useful in measuring the density and amount of forests, and forest change.

 Also, objects react differently to different wavelengths of radiation.
 For instance, there is a frequency of infrared light which can be used to determine plant health.
 Healthy leaves reflect this frequency well while unhealthy ones do not.